maxsharabayko/srt-xtransmit/README.md

 * C++14 compliant compiler (GCC 4.8+)
 * cmake (as a build configuration system)
 * OpenSSL (for encryption - required by SRT)
-* Pthreads (use pthreads4w on Windows - required by SRT)

 ### Building on Linux/Mac